Infant Hyperglycemia

 What are the causes of Infant Hyperglycemia?

 A healthy baby's body most often has very careful control of the blood sugar level by normal bodily systems.
 Insulin is the main hormone in the body that regulates blood sugar.
 Sick babies may have poor insulin function or low amounts.
-This causes poor control of the blood sugar.
+This causes poor control of the blood sugar and allows it to get high.

 There can be specific causes of ineffective insulin function or a low insulin level.
 Causes may include infection, liver problems, hormone problems, and some medicines.
 Rarely, babies may actually have diabetes, and therefore have a low insulin level that results in high blood sugar.